 In 1981, Simon Laughlin published a paper in which he showed that the contrast response function of LMC interneurons ("large monopolar cells") of the fly's ommatidium had a sigmoidal non-linearity as shown below.
-This kind of non-linearity wasn't new, and is common, especially in sensory response functions, that it is a de facto standard point non-linearity in generic neural network models.
+This kind of non-linearity wasn't new, and is common, especially in sensory response functions.
+It is a de facto standard point non-linearity in generic neural network models.

 But why the sigmoidal shape?
-The mechanistic explanation for this kind of sigmoidal shape was and has been that small signals tend to get suppressed (e.g. a "soft" threshold), and at the high end, signals get saturated because of biophysical limitations.
+The mechanistic explanation for this kind of sigmoidal shape was and has been that small signals tend to get suppressed (e.g. a "soft" threshold), and signals get saturated because of biophysical limitations at the high end.